Deadheading Flowers Made Easy: A Step-by-Step Garden Guide

 purple speckled hellebores

-These flowers typically stay tidy on their own or don’t benefit much from deadheading:
+These typically stay tidy on their own, or don’t gain much from having spent blooms removed:

 • Astilbe